CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Experiments

-\textbf{During Inference.} Panels (e)–(h) in \Cref{fig:hm_corr} show red points, each representing one inference instance.
+During inference, panels (e)–(h) in \Cref{fig:hm_corr} show red points, each representing one inference instance.
 The x-axis is IoU between $\Hprior$ and $\Mgt$, i.e., the mask quality if the prior were used directly with no decoding.
 The y-axis is the IoU between $\hat{\bm{M}}$ and $\Mgt$, a standard segmentation metric.
 As in training, the scatter pattern and correlations $R > 0.7$ reveal a strong positive relationship across test splits.
-Is is noticed that the regression lines, confidence bands and most points lie above $y=x$.
-This trend indicates that the positional already concentrates well, while the decoder further refines it to a precise mask.
+It is observed that the regression lines, confidence bands and most points lie above $y=x$.
+This trend indicates that the positional prior already concentrates well, while the decoder further refines it to a precise mask.

+\textbf{Correlation between CoT and Segmentation Quality.} While \Cref{fig:hm_corr} already confirms the alignment between the heatmap and the final masks, it does not yet quantify how well the CoT reasoning itself aligns with these visual outputs.
+To make this link more explicit, we additionally use Gemini-2.5-Flash~\citep{gemini-2.5_2025} as an independent automatic evaluator.
+Inspired by \citet{prm-score_2025}, we compute a consistency score in $[0,1]$ (weighted average over four dimensions: logical correctness 0.3, task relevance 0.2, visual consistency 0.3, localization accuracy 0.2) between the image–instruction pair and the generated CoT on the RefCOCO+ testA split.
+The scatter plots in \Cref{fig:cot_corr} show a clear positive correlation between CoT consistency scores and both Heatmap IoU and Mask IoU.
+This quantitative evidence directly supports that better CoT reasoning quality leads to better segmentation performance in CoPRS.

 \textbf{Visualization Results.} We present zero-shot visualizations on ReasonSeg, as shown in \Cref{fig:visualize}.
-After MCoT reasoning, the positional prior indicates all instances relevant to the instruction (yellow), with the target instance most strongly concentrated (deep red). \Cref{fig:appendix_positive,fig:appendix_negative} present additional successful cases and failure cases (see Appendix \Cref{sec:appendix_visualization}).
+After MCoT reasoning, the positional prior indicates all instances relevant to the instruction (yellow), with the target instance most strongly concentrated (deep red). \Cref{fig:appendix_positive} in Appendix presents additional visualizations.
+Additional failure cases in \Cref{fig:appendix_negative} in the Appendix show that CoPRS mainly struggles with very small objects that disappear at our current input resolution, and dense groups of similar instances where text alone cannot reliably disambiguate the target.